 - 4 tablespoons water

 - 2 large eggs separated from yolk from whites

 - 1 zucchini thinly sliced (or about 2 cups sliced)

 - ⅓ cup mayonnaise I used low fat

 - ¼ cup goat cheese

-- 3 tablespoons fresh basil, chopped
+- 3 tablespoons fresh basil chopped

 - Extra basil for garnish

-- Pour the egg whites onto bottom of pie crust and bake crust 15 minutes.
+- Pour the egg whites onto the bottom of the pie crust and bake the crust for 15 minutes.
 Set aside.